This startup will design an opulent dinner party for you. I tested it on my friends

 At six o-clock in the evening, my guests meander around the bend down the path to my house.
 They’ve been over many times before, but today is special: I’m throwing a dinner party to celebrate finishing my book, which I have just delivered to the publisher, and I want to thank these six friends for supporting me through the year-long writing process.

 As they come through the door, the dining room is unrecognizable.
 The table is decorated with a colorful runner, fresh flowers, bowls full of lemons, and plenty of candles.
-Instead of my regular plates and silverware, there’s designer tableware with a striking floral pattern on it.
-At each setting, the guest’s name has been printed in cursive on a card.
+Instead of my regular plates and silverware, there’s tableware by the designer La Double J with striking floral pattern on it.
+(A single dinner plate from the brand usually retails for $75.)
+At each setting, the guest’s name has been calligraphed on a card.
 And while the table looks fancy, it also feels relaxed because we’re at home, surrounded by bookshelves and my three-year-old’s wooden blocks on the carpet.

 I can’t take credit for this gorgeous, carefully-coordinated tablescape: The whole look was crafted by Social Studies, a party rental startup that officially launches today.
 The brand offers an entirely novel service.
 It allows you to choose a particular look for your dinner party, then delivers a box to your doorstep full of everything you need, from the table decor to the flowers.
 All you need to bring to the table is food, drink, and guests.